realguess/blog/source/_posts/2015-02-08-how-to-correctly-use-environment-variables-on-the-command-line.md

 title: How to Correctly Use Environment Variables on the Command Line
 date: 2015-02-08 12:00:00
 categories: [Linux]
-tags: [shell-expansion, environment-variable, shell, cli]
+tags: [shell-expansion, environment-variable, shell, command-line, cli]
 ---

 I always forget about how to use shell environment variable correctly.
 I think because I did not grasp the key concept.
 For example, here is the wrong approach: